 Whether you drive, make it by bus or fly, we will come and pick you up in Golfito or Puerto Jimenez, whisk you off to our boat and take you to the Rainforest.

 What’s the latest I can check-in?

-To make your journey as safe and as comfortable as possible and to minimise any chances of rain during your boat transfer, we aim to leave Golfito or Puerto Jimenez by 14:00 at the latest.
+To make your journey as safe and as comfortable as possible and to minimise any chances of rain during your boat transfer, we aim to leave Golfito or Puerto Jimenez by midday and no later than 15:00.
 Please get in touch with us if you plan to arrive later than this.

 What’s the latest I can leave on my departure day?